HarryEddward/FontifyJS/README.md

    - [Tailwind](###tailwind-‼️)
 3. [Example Without Tailwind (Pure CSS)](#example-without-tailwind-pure-css)
 4. [⚠️ Things to keep in mind](#⚠️-things-to-keep-in-mind)

+## IMPORTANT
+Do not use the Node/Deno runtime, for more compatibility use Bun

 ## ‼️ Usage ‼️
 - ✅ ZIP with disorganized and unoptimized sources, is not a problem with Fontify!